BenGravis/backup/docs/STRATEGY_GUIDE.md

 ## Strategy Overview

-The bot uses a **multi-timeframe confluence system** that combines 7 independent signals to identify high-probability setups.
+The bot uses a **multi-timeframe confluence system** that combines 6 independent signals to identify high-probability setups.
 Each pillar votes on trade direction and quality, with entries requiring a minimum confluence score.

+> **Note**: The Liquidity pillar (sweep of equal highs/lows) was removed from the system as it was found to be unreliable and is now always treated as passed.

 ### Key Principles
 - **Confluence over single indicators**: Requires multiple confirmations